• novoreorx 9 months ago

 I appreciate go server for really lightweight banal sites or even light services and htmlx is quickly becoming my new favourite markup.
 I will say this project isn't for me, but casting it as just another 'fasthtml' project is a bit far off the mark.

-• imacrayon an hour ago
+• imacrayon 9 months ago

 I actually created https://alpine-ajax.js.org for this reason.
 HTMX and Hotwire both have opinionated requirements around the content and status codes that your server returns.
 One of the goals with Alpine AJAX is you should be able to drop it into any basic CRUD app and have it working without changing any server code.